jopaik/network_demos/network_compliance_checks_remediations/README.md

 ![stig](../images/stig2.png)

-Congratulations your stig chaeck completed and your devices are compliant!!!! or at least for now ;-)
+Congratulations your stig check completed and your devices are compliant!!!! or at least for now ;-)

 # Key Takeaways
 * Compliance checks are easy to create with network resource modules